Invasive plant (weed) and animal education

 Invasive animals are an exciting classroom topic.
 Because invasive animals can damage our economy, environment, health and natural resources, they provide an opportunity to explore many other related issues.

 We all have a part to play in managing the impacts of invasive animals, as our pets and farm animals have the potential to escape and become pests.

-The pest patrol activity kit teaches students about the dangers invasive animals pose to our native wildlife, domestic pets and farming communities.
+The pest patrol activity book teaches students about the dangers invasive animals pose to our native wildlife, domestic pets and farming communities.
 It is aimed at students aged 7-10 years and contains a series of activities that students can complete with or without supervision.
 It also includes a teachers' resource guide that contains lessons that can be conducted in the classroom or playground.

 Invasive plant (weed) educational resources

 The study of weeds provides an excellent opportunity for students to engage in applied science in the classroom, the field and through the internet.
-Weedbusters provides a strong platform for understanding the effects of weeds on biodiversity, the costs to primary production and on people's health and way of life.
+Weedbusters provides a strong platform for understanding the effects of invasive plants on biodiversity, the costs to primary production and on people's health and way of life.

 Queensland Weedbuster resources

 The Weedbuster activity book is aimed at children aged 7-12 years and teaches the importance of identifying and controlling invasive plants.
 It contains creative activities to help identify and manage the spread of invasive plants.

 More Weedbuster resources